 Day Trips Around Malaga

-Known for its sandy beaches, the Medieval Moorish Sohail Castle, in addition to being home to various festivals and concerts, you must visit this destination if you are planning a trip to Malaga.
+Known for its sandy beaches, the Medieval Moorish Sohail Castle, in addition to being home to various festivals and concerts, you must visit this destination if Malaga is in your travel plan.

 You can get there either by Bus route M-113 at a price of 1.70€ ($2) for a duration of 45 minutes, by train for 2.70€ ($3.20), or by taxi for a price starting at 40€ ($47.47).
 On-demand rides are also available for a cost starting at 48.73€ ($57.83) for Uber and 45.97€ ($54.55) for Cabify.